defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 The partially-trusted Mix Authorities can eventually be replaced by a multi-party computation protocol or by a proper mixnet, eliminating the need to use centralized services and increasing security (e.g. by requiring any attackers to compromise multiple Mix Authorities rather than just one).
+One possibility is to get proof-of-stake validators to do the mixing in a future proof-of-stake protocol.

 [^1]: See the [Zcash Wallet App Threat Model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html)